 Step 1.
 Preheat the oven to 375F.

 Step 2.
-Pour the fruit, minus the reserved portion, into the bottom of a glass baking dish.
+Pour the fruit, minus the reserved portion, into the bottom of an 8-inch baking dish.

 Step 3.
-Meanwhile, whisk together the wet ingredients in a large bowl.
-Add the dry ingredients and stir well.
+Meanwhile, whisk together the wet ingredients in a medium bowl.
+Add the dry ingredients to the milk mixture and stir well.

 Step 5.
 Sprinkle the reserved fruit on top of the oatmeal and bake for 42-45 minutes, or until the top is golden brown.
-Let it cool on a cooling rack for a few minutes before serving.
+Let the baked oatmeal cool on a cooling rack for a few minutes before serving.

-- To store longer than one day, your oatmeal should be refrigerated.
-Cover the dish and you’ll be good for 3-5 days.
+- To store longer than one day, your baked oatmeal should be refrigerated.
+Cover the dish with plastic wrap or move to an airtight container and you’ll be good for 3-5 days.

 - To store longer than a few days, freeze baked oatmeal!
 I recommend portioning the baked oatmeal first and storing it in individual servings.